gautamshrinivas/MindMaps/terraform.md

   }
 }
 ```
-## To use provider with specific version
+## To use a provider with a specific version
 --------------------------------------
 * Every provider will have many versions to use a specific version of the provider an additional syntax is required
 * **example**